 During 2017, the Audit Committee was chaired by Mark Iannotti and its other members were David Jamison and Steve Jenkins.
 Following the appointment of the new directors, the composition of the Committee was refreshed, to draw upon the skills and experience of the enlarged Board.
-The members of the Committee now comprise Mark Iannotti, who continues to chair the Committee, David Clarkson, Sir Stephen O’Brien and Michael Wachtel.
+The members of the Committee now comprise Mark Iannotti, who continues to chair the Committee, Sir Stephen O’Brien and Michael Wachtel.
 The Committee name was changed from “Audit Committee” to “Audit and Risk Committee” to emphasise its increased focus on identifying, managing and mitigating risks faced by the business.
 The members are all independent non-executive directors of the Company.
 Mark Iannotti is considered by the Board to have recent and relevant financial experience and the Committee as a whole has competence relevant to the sector in which the company operates, as required by the UKCG Code.
-If required, at the request of the Chairman of the Audit and Risk Committee, the Chief Executive Director and senior members of management are also invited to attend meetings.
+If required, at the request of the Chairman of the Audit and Risk Committee, the Chief Executive Officer, the Chief Financial Officer, the Chief Operating Officer and senior members of management are also invited to attend meetings.

 Where there is an overlap of responsibilities between the Audit and Risk, Health, Safety, Security and Environment and Compliance Committees, the respective Committee Chairmen have the discretion to agree the most appropriate Committee to fulfil any obligation.

 The Compliance Committee is chaired by Michael Wachtel and its other members are David Clarkson, David Jamison and Mark Iannotti.
-All members are independent Non-executive Directors of the Company.
+Michael Wachtel, David Jamison and Mark Iannotti are independent Non-executive Directors of the Company.

 The purpose of the Committee is to support the Board in fulfilling its responsibilities to promote and oversee compliance with all legal and regulatory obligations, and to communicate the Board’s commitment to compliance to the Group’s staff, contractors and other stakeholders.